 Get a variety of compositions by adjusting the tripod and the camera.

 Once you’ve taken a bunch of shots, try some different angles.
 Maneuver the tripod up or down, and alter the camera angle for high and low perspectives.

-Also move the tripod forward or backward, or adjust the focal length if you’re using a zoom lens, to take some close up and wider shots.
+Also, move the tripod forward or backward, or adjust the focal length if you’re using a zoom lens to take some close up and wider shots.

+Among our list of family photo ideas, this one is a bit trickier to execute.
 It goes without saying you’ll have less control when you’re taking your family photos in this way.